 Due to strong winds the day before, we could not enjoy the leisure boat ride across the Kunming Lake which made up almost 60 percent of the Palace area.
 But we did take in the wonderful vistas of the Palace and the visitors.

 We stopped at the Freesky Pearl House specialising in freshwater pearls.
 Each bred oyster normally produces up to 30 small pearls each.
 We bought a couple of souvenir pearl bracelets for the ladies in the family.

 We ventured into Dr. Tea’s teahouse to experience tea tasting.
 With the aid of a pee-pee doll to check water temperature for perfect tea making, we went through the rituals of proper tea making, cup holding and tasting.

-We had dinner at one of the numerous muslim restaurants available in Beijing.
-After a good dinner, we headed back to hotel for a good nites rest.
+We had dinner at one of the numerous Muslim restaurants available in Beijing.
+After a good dinner, we headed back to hotel for a good night rest.